-Arguably one of the most popular types of loyalty initiatives, an in-store rewards program generally offers a coupon, free item or other incentive to customers who have earned a certain number of points by shopping there.
-Amit Kleinberger, CEO of frozen yogurt franchise Menchie's, has seen tremendous sales growth after starting a rewards program in 2010 offering $5 back for every $50 spent.
+A rewards program is arguably one of the most popular types of loyalty initiatives today's businesses offer.
+They typically work by awarding a coupon, free item or other incentive to customers who have earned a certain number of points by shopping there.

 "Businesses should absolutely offer rewards and discount programs to customers," McCarter said.
 "Rewards and discount programs give customers more reason to come back again, especially in the competitive retail and services markets."

 For a simple, low-tech loyalty program, direct mailer coupons can be a great way to get local customers into your store.
 However, for the program to succeed, you need to make sure you have a strategic, personalized mailing system.

 "Target a specific customer demographic with a tangible product and message based on a specific element on the individual's life," said Brian Wirth, digital marketing strategist at pizza franchise Hungry Howie's.